avocolado/avn-bible/glossary.md

 A type of visual novel characterized by it's lack of player choice or branching narratives.
 Different from traditional visual novels, kinetic novels feature a linear storyline where the reader's interaction is limited to progressing through the predetermined narrative without making choices that affect the outcome.

+## Landlady

+A method of naming MC's mother to bypass the Patreon incest restrictions.
+Some games will let you change the title of this roommate to retain immersion, while other games will directly search and replace "mother" for "landlady".
+As a result, many games will reference how taboo it is to 'have sex with your landlay', confusing those not in the know.
+See [Roommate](#roommate) for siblings.

+## Localization

+The process of adapting a visual novel to a specific region or language, including translation, cultural adaptation, and formatting changes.

 ## Love Interest (LI)

 A character within a visual novel who serves as a potential partner or love interest for the main character.

-## Localization

-The process of adapting a visual novel to a specific region or language, including translation, cultural adaptation, and formatting changes.

 ## Male Dominance (Maledom)